kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 Our mission is to solve the most common use cases that cluster admins have.
 That is, we don't want to solve for every possible policy permutation a user can think of.
 Instead, we want to design an API that addresses 90-95% use cases while keeping the mental model easy to understand and use.
+The focus of this KEP is on cluster scoped controls for east-west traffic within a cluster.
+Cluster scoped controls for North-South traffic may be addressed via future versions of the api resources introduced in this or other future KEPs.

 Additionally, this proposal is squarely focused on solving the needs of the Cluster Administrator.
 It is not intended to solve: